kiprinel05/kiprinel05/README.md

 ## 👋 Hello, I'm Ciprian!
-### 🚀 Front-End & Full-Stack Developer | Web & Game Enthusiast
+### 🚀 Front-End, Full-Stack & Software Developer | Game Enthusiast

-I'm a passionate developer from **Brașov**, dedicated to crafting engaging and immersive digital experiences.
-Whether it's building dynamic web applications or developing interactive games, I love pushing the boundaries of technology.
+ I'm an enthusiastic and determined Front-End, Full-Stack, Software, and Game Developer from Brașov with a strong interest in learning and finding new technology.
+I adore building digital experiences — be it web application development, software creation, or game development.
+Every project is an opportunity to learn, improve, and push the boundaries of what I can accomplish.

+###

 ---